How to Prevent Overscheduling Your Employees

 6. Employee Turnover

-As a manager, you’ll do your best to avoid employee turnover.
-However, people leave organizations.
-And some circumstances are beyond your control.
-Employee turnover will lead to scheduling issues which will affect your business in the long run.
+As a manager, you’ll do your best to avoid employee turnover; however, people leave organizations -- it happens -- and some circumstances are beyond your control.
+Employee turnover will lead to scheduling issues, which will affect your business in the long run.
 Disgruntled employees are prone to leave negative reviews about your company and their experiences for the public to view.
 Although this may not be how you want your company’s perception to be, it’s important to provide the resources necessary to make your employees most productive and happy to avoid backlash.

 Preventing Employee Overscheduling